uos/ros2_tutorial/README.md

 Furthermore, I am aware of more nice ROS tools that help to finish things faster.
 However, I did not mention them because the students had to learn enough commands anyways.

-These tutorials were tested by undergraduate 12 students in 3rd or 5th semester with not much C++ experience, no CMake and no Linux experience.
+These tutorials were tested by 12 undergraduate students of Osnabrück Univertity.
+They were in their 3rd or 5th semester and did not have much experience with C++, nor with CMake, or Linux.
 It took them 6 days to finish with `ex04_navigation`.
 They then had to work on a project for about 1.5 weeks and give a 30-minute presentation including a demonstration at the end.
-The remain days were spend for documentation.
-In total it took 3 weeks fulltime.
+The remaining days were spent on documentation.
+In total, it took 3 weeks full-time.